River City Girls

-River City Girls is a 2019 beat 'em up video game developed by WayForward, and published by Arc System Works.
+River City Girls is a 2019 beat 'em up video game developed by WayForward and published by Arc System Works.
 A spin-off in the Kunio-kun franchise, the game stars Misako and Kyoko (originally appearing in Nekketsu High School Dodgeball Club: Soccer and Kunio-tachi no Banka respectively) who fight their way through enemies and obstacles to rescue their kidnapped boyfriends, series protagonists Kunio and Riki.
 The game was released for the Nintendo Switch, PlayStation 4, Windows, and Xbox One in September 2019, and for Amazon Luna in October 2020.
 A PlayStation 5 version was released on January 18, 2022.

-Shin Nekketsu Kōha: Kunio-tachi no Banka (1994), where Misako and Kyoko previously appeared, was localized by WayForward as a prequel, River City Girls Zero, being released for the Nintendo Switch on February 14, 2022.
-A sequel, titled River City Girls 2, was released by WayForward and Arc System Works that same year, on December 1, 2022 in Japan and Asia and on December 15, 2022 in the US.
+Shin Nekketsu Kōha: Kunio-tachi no Banka (1994), where Misako and Kyoko previously appeared, was localized by WayForward as a prequel, River City Girls Zero, being released for the Nintendo Switch on February 14, 2022 and September 21 on other platforms.
+A sequel, titled River City Girls 2, was released by WayForward and Arc System Works that same year in December for Japan, Asia and the US.

 Gameplay

 River City Girls is a beat 'em up brawler.
 The player can choose between Kyoko or Misako, who play similarly but have unique moves and animations.
 Two players can play a local cooperative mode with both.
 Waves of enemies and occasional bosses are out to oppose the chosen character(s).
 The player progresses through six areas in a linear manner similar to Shodai Nekketsu Kōha Kunio-kun and Shin Nekketsu Kōha: Kunio-tachi no Banka.

 Like River City Ransom, the player is free to return to previous areas, but they must complete certain battles and objectives to go to the new locations in their current area.
 In many areas where combat is initiated the first time, chains and a lock will surround the edges of the screen.
 At this point, the player will be unable to leave the area until all enemies are defeated.
 There are six bosses in the game; to be able to advance to the next area, the player must defeat the boss of the current area.